 Be part of a thriving community of doctoral students

-Through our Open Doctoral and Collaborative Doctoral Awards Midlands4Cities will fund and support outstanding research for 460 UK and EU doctoral students between 2019 and 2024.
+Through our Open Doctoral and Collaborative Doctoral Awards Midlands4Cities will fund and support outstanding research for 460 doctoral research students between 2019 and 2024.

 M4C studentships can be undertaken full-time and part-time.

 Our awards include 3.5 years funding for a full-time Open Doctoral Award and 4 years funding for a Collaborative Doctoral Award (a maximum of 7 years and 8 years respectively for part-time study).

 Awards for UK residents cover UK tuition fees and provide a stipend at the UK Research and Innovation (UKRI) rate.
 International students

 will also be able to apply for an AHRC funded postgraduate studentship for the start of the 2021/22 academic year.
 EU applicants are now classified as international students.
 They will be eligible for tuition fees at the UK rate and a stipend to support living costs.
 UKRI (AHRC) funding will not cover international fees set by universities.
 For further details please read the UKRI Guidance on EU and International Eligibility

 for UKRI funded studentships.

 A studentship consists of three elements: